Wil Myers Player Props: Reds vs. Rangers

 Wil Myers At The Plate

-- Myers is hitting .218 with two doubles, two home runs and seven walks.
+- Myers has two doubles, two home runs and eight walks while batting .222.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.